-I’ve made another tweak to this peppermint ice cream recipe.
-Measurements are for a Whynter ice cream machine, with a 2 quart bucket.
+I’ve tweaked this peppermint ice cream recipe, to work in a Whynter ice cream machine, with a 1.5 quart bucket.

 This is my son’s favorite, so far.
 On my first attempt, I used about 8 ounces of hard peppermint candy.
 That was too much, and it was frustrating trying to hammer out the hard candy, watching chunks flying in every direction available.
 I next tried a garlic press, to crush about 12 typical candy canes, which yielded 5 ounces.